sadeli413/htb-writeups/seal/README.md

 tomcat@seal:/tmp$
 ```

-This ansible playbook makes a backup up of `/var/lib/tomcat9/webapps/ROOT/admin/dashboard` and saves it to `/opt/backups/archives/backup-{{ansible_date_time.date}}-{{ansible_date_time.time}}.gz` while preserving symlinks.
-View the contents of the dashboard.
-Everyone has full write access to the uploads directory.
+Visit the directory `/var/lib/tomcat9/webapps/ROOT/admin/dashboard` to see what the playbook is making a copy of.
+Note that the directory `uploads` has full write permissions, which means anyone can attatch a symlink to it.
 ```
 tomcat@seal:/tmp$ cd /var/lib/tomcat9/webapps/ROOT/admin/dashboard
 tomcat@seal:/var/lib/tomcat9/webapps/ROOT/admin/dashboard$ ls -la